 The Credit Union will attempt to recover erroneous wire transfer payments made to other financial institutions.
 In the event that it is the Credit Union's error, the Credit Union will attempt to recover the payment from the beneficiary.

-To limit liability, members must notify the Credit Union of any unauthorized transfer that appears on a periodic statement within 60 days of the Credit Union’s transmittal of the periodic statement.
-If the member fails to fulfill his/her duty to notify, the Credit Union would not be liable to the member for any subsequent similar occurrence which the Credit Union could have prevented had it received such notice.
+Under § 4A-505 of the Uniform Commercial Code, a member has one year from receipt of confirmation that a wire transfer has been sent in their name to object to the payment.

 FOREIGN WIRES.
 The Credit Union reserves the right to cease foreign wire services for members at any time.

-Based on Guidance from the Consumer Financial Protection Bureau (CFPB) and amendments to Regulation E, foreign wires will be monitored for compliance and frequency to ensure that these International Remittance Transfers comply with Federal regulations.
+Based on Guidance from the Consumer Financial Protection Bureau (CFPB) and Subpart B to Regulation E, foreign wires will be monitored for compliance and frequency to ensure that these International Remittance Transfers comply with Federal regulations.

-The Credit Union will only comply with the International Remittance Transfer (IRT) requirements if the Credit Union provided 500 or more IRTs (including wires and all other electronic transactions) in the previous calendar year, and has provided 500 or more remittance transfers in the current calendar year.
-The Credit Union will monitor IRT transactions to ensure they comply with Regulation E requirements in the event they are exempt from the rule and perform IRTs that exceed the regulatory exemption threshold and would qualify them for compliance with the regulation.
+The Credit Union will only comply with the International Remittance Transfer (IRT) requirements if the Credit Union provided 500 or more IRTs (including wires and all other electronic transactions) in the previous calendar year and has provided 500 or more IRTs in the current calendar year.
+The Credit Union will monitor IRT transactions to ensure they comply with Regulation E requirements in the event they are currently exempt from the rule; however, subsequently perform a sufficient number of IRTs that requires compliance with Subpart B to Regulation E.

 In the event that the Credit Union is not exempt from International Remittance Transfer requirements in Regulation E, the Credit Union will follow guidance provided in the Credit Union's International Remittance Transfers Policy (See Policy 2605), in addition to the policy guidance presented in this policy.